Q: DO BOND HOMES BUILD IN BUSHFIRE PRONE AREAS?

 Q: HOW LONG DOES IT TAKE TO BUILD A BOND HOME?

-A. All our homes are factory built and typically take between 6 and 8 weeks to construct depending on the size of the home.
+A. All our homes are factory built and typically take between 8 and 10 weeks to construct at our factory depending on the size of the home.

-A typical time frame from signing of contract to delivery is about 4 months.
-This takes into account the time taken by councils to process permits, (which can vary from one council to the next).
+A typical time frame from signing of contract is about 6 months.
+This takes into account the time taken to process the building permit. (which can vary from one council to the next)

 Q: WHO ORGANISES THE BUILDING PERMIT?